eslavnov/ttmg_server/README.md

 5. Install the modified config and you are done!

 ## Usage
-Run the main script with `./start.sh` for Unix-based systems (make sure to run `chmod +x start.sh` first) or `start.bat` for Windows.
+Run the main script with `./start.sh` for Unix-based systems or `start.bat` for Windows.
 It will start a small API server (at http://0.0.0.0:8888 using the default settings).
 See [an example](example.service) of Unix service file to make it run automatically.

 Now ask your HAVPE device to tell you a long story and see how it goes!